guntribam/stack-demo/README.md

 1. As remote data 'fetched' from the `api` as required
 1. As local data supplied by the `app`

-The `fetch` feature has a REACT UI component.
-It is also the first feature to require a service.
-A feature's service is typically split into two parts, the `app` service and the `api` service.
-Each part of the service consists of several specially named files.
-These files are always named this way.

 ### Feature Structure

 ```